 These are our favorite tools for making and serving deviled eggs.
 We own and love all of these items ourselves.
 Feel free to take them as inspiration or to click right through and shop our affiliate links directly.

 Watch our short video about how to make classic deviled eggs, which are the base for many of our more ornate deviled egg recipes.
 This 60-second video includes a tutorial on how to use a disposable piping bag to make filling your eggs a breeze.
-Here's the link to the full post with detailed instructions for classic deviled eggs.
+Here's the link to the full post with detailed instructions.

 This is where the magic happens.
-From classic deviled eggs to mashups inspired by other classic American recipes like the BLT, bagels and lox, and beyond, you’ll want to scroll all the way through this list and click on through to the recipes.
-Some of these recipes are based on classic deviled eggs and simply have fun garnishes.
+From classics to mashups inspired by other classic American recipes like the BLT, bagels and lox, and beyond, you’ll want to scroll all the way through this list and click on through to the recipes.
+Some of these recipes are based on the classic recipe and simply have fun garnishes.
 Others have additional ingredients in their fillings.

 How to create a deviled egg bar